List of universities in Vietnam: Private universities

-International universities
+Foreign-invested Universities

 This list includes universities in Vietnam but established and managed by international organizations or foreign governments.
-Unlike universities established under the cooperation between the Vietnamese government and foreign governments (for example, VGU, VJU, VKU,...), the universities in this list are under the independent management of a foreign organization/government.
+Unlike universities established under the cooperation between the Vietnamese government and foreign governments (e.g. VGU, VJU, VKU, etc.), the universities in this list are under the independent management of a foreign organization/government.
 The Vietnamese government does not interfere in the operation of the school, however, it has the right to ask the directors to explain their management activities to ensure compliance with the provisions of Vietnamese law.
 Normally, these universities have the right to enroll students by separate methods, independent of the general regulations of the Vietnamese Ministry of Education.